ToolJet/ToolJet/docs/docs/deployment/architecture.md

     -  Email service (SMTP/Sendgrid/Mailgun/etc) - Required to send user invitations and password reset emails.

 2. ### ToolJet Client
     ToolJet client is a ReactJS application.
-Client is responsible for visually editing the applications, building & editing queries, rendering applications, executing events and their trigger, etc.
+Client is responsible for visually editing the applications, building & editing queries, rendering applications, executing events and their triggers, etc.

 ## Requirements